jasonschurawel/AsyncMachine/README.md

 Currently there are some sketches of this computer in this repo.
 The Goal it to build the real thing.
 But it is far from finish.

 Nevertheless I will tell you about this machine.
 It has two uses:
-1) To be a Project to learn Computer Architecture beyond the point most lectures end (have a look at https://www.youtube.com/playlist?list=PL5Q2soXY2Zi8tTLVb-9CUHcfKXLWESjOD, I would seriously reccomend it if you have interest in this topic.
+1) To be a Project to learn Computer Architecture beyond the point most lectures end (have a look at https://www.youtube.com/playlist?list=PL5Q2soXY2Zi8tTLVb-9CUHcfKXLWESjOD - I would seriously recommend it if you have interest in this topic).
 2) Be a Proof of Concept of an actually new Paradigm

 Some Facts about the Computer: